DUNE-DAQ/daq-kube/docs/README.md

 The list of node-ports in use can be found under `node-ports`.
 It contains the exact manifests being run and should thus be the most up to date list of node-ports.
 These are controled with `kluctl` variables.

-The cluster also launches an instance of the `tinyproxy` SOCKS5 proxy server that can be used to tie into the kubernetes network.
+The cluster also launches an instance of a `python-tiny-proxy` SOCKS5 proxy server that can be used to tie into the kubernetes network.

 You can review the default credentials for your cluster by running `print-creds.sh` when `kubectl` is in your `$PATH` and has this cluster as the default context.